Burnout Resources

 Writing down your thoughts, feelings and gratitude weekly or twice a week can relieve the mental burden of keeping everything within your head.
 Use it as a brain dump and to process what’s going on in your life or to recognize what you feel gratitude towards amongst the chaos.
 It doesn’t have to be every day, picking a specific day each week also works and can help you feel not so overwhelmed.

--13 Moons Diary is a beautiful diary that follows the rhythm of nature
+The 13 Moons Diary is a beautiful diary that follows the rhythm of nature

-Tapping or Emotional Freedom Technique (EFT)
+Emotional Freedom Technique (EFT)

 EFT or Emotional Freedom Technique, also known as tapping, is a gentle and effective approach that combines elements of acupressure, psychology, and energy healing.
 It involves self-applied tapping on specific meridian points on the face and upper body, while focusing on the emotional or physical challenges you're experiencing.
 This process helps release negative emotions, reduce stress, and restore emotional harmony.

-Routine activities to calm your nervous system:
+Great routine activities to help calm your nervous system

 Sound baths